B1aZer/ZettNoteWeb/README.md

 ## TODO

+ - [x] an we replace all if's?
+If creates uncertainty (hence the name).
+If any type of program we want to decrease branching and uncertanty.
+Replace if with case, ternary, Monad.
+Or use separate function.
+Only use if for argument checking.
+Replace it later with types
- - [ ] add 'd' o list event
+ - [x] add 'd' o list event
- - [ ] everything is immutable by default (DOM, Components, variables)
+ - [x] everything is immutable by default (DOM, Components, variables)
- - [ ] check memory leak on list (components are not removed?)
+ - [x] check memory leak on list (components are not removed?).
+They are
- - [ ] list could keep track of ref and currently clicked element
+ - [x] list could keep track of ref and currently clicked element.
+Ref should use WeakMap
  - [ ] now update could check for clicked element, if clicked what action ?
  - [ ] How to make update state with all the 'filled' state actions but that would expect list_clicked_item_id and replace saveState with replaceState?